 The Seven Rs of change and tech adoption

 Change can be daunting, especially when introducing new technology into your tech stack.
-However, given that digital transformation is a top priority of recruitment agencies, change is crucial.
-To keep up with the rapid pace of technological advancement – and beat the competition – agencies need to constantly evaluate where their tech stacks have room to grow and be willing to take the leap.
+However, given that digital transformation is a top priority of staffing firms, change is crucial.
+To keep up with the rapid pace of technological advancement – and beat the competition – firms need to constantly evaluate where their tech stacks have room to grow and be willing to take the leap.

-When taking on a transformation like implementing a new tech stack, organisations should look to make the transition as seamless as possible.
+When taking on a transformation like implementing a new tech stack, organizations should look to make the transition as seamless as possible.
 That’s where The Seven Rs of Change come into play.

-The Seven Rs of Change are a set of seven key questions organisations must ask themselves before embarking on wide-scale change – in this case, the implementation of recruitment technology.
-These questions help organisations ensure they have considered all the necessary steps before transforming their business.
+The Seven Rs of Change are a set of seven key questions organizations must ask themselves before embarking on wide-scale change – in this case, the implementation of recruitment technology.
+These questions help organizations ensure they have considered all the necessary steps before transforming their business.
 Let’s break them down, one step at a time.

 1. Who raised the change?

 It’s essential to help your teams understand who initiated the adoption of new technology so they can see why the decision is critical for achieving their goals and objectives.
 Beginning the change management journey with transparency sets an important precedent and can help instill confidence across your organization.

 2. What is the reason for the change?